Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 Bow		- 0.2 faster, significantly less damage, but very slightly more than Shortsword

+Staff		- 0.2 faster, somewhat less damage, makes the enchantment area of effect

-The specific stat adjustments can be found and changed in the ini file.
+The specific stat adjustments can be found in the ini file.

 The base stat increments per level up are: